-After the first two years from closing, the reserve fund may amortise over the life of the transaction subject to the reserve fund amortisation triggers.
-At every point in time, the amount requested under the reserve fund will be the lesser of the following amounts:

-1) 4.0% of the initial balance of Classes A and B
+After the first two years from closing, the reserve fund may amortise over the life of the transaction.
+Since then, at every point in time, the amount requested under the reserve fund will be 4% of the outstanding balance of Classes A and B.